faizan94/deep-docker/README.md

 # Deep Dockerfile

-It contains dockerfile which will install keras, jupyterm, tensorflow,
+It contains dockerfile which will install jupyter and open it on port 8888 and install some required packegs for Data Science, Machine Learning and Deep Learning.

 ### Build command
 ```